 Business Process Automation (BPA) helps organizations streamline their processes to enhance efficiencies, improve service delivery, accurately capture data, and empower teams.
 But without the proper tools or development capabilities, most organizations are slow to innovate using outdated systems.

-Microsoft Office 365 has developed a robust suite of tools that allow for rapid, low code solutions.
-These tools are especially effective if you have adopted Office 365 as a platform, not just for email and document sharing.
+Microsoft 365 has developed a robust suite of tools that allow for rapid, low code solutions.
+These tools are especially effective if you have adopted Microsoft 365 as a platform, not just for email and document sharing.

 1. Capture Data

 Data capture is usually via a form.
 These forms often replace paper-based forms or unstructured emails.
 For long-time SharePoint users, InfoPath forms often exist in their organization.

 With Microsoft 365, you can build high complexity forms quickly in Power Apps without having a developer “code” the solution.
 Tabbed forms allow a large number of fields to be included in one Power App, and all forms are responsive and mobile-friendly.
 You can also deploy forms right from Power App, which saves you time from publishing through the app store.

 There are often a number of rules or dependencies applied to information captured in a form.
 For instance, a form might require a measurement but to the nearest linear foot, not the nearest linear inch.
 Or, if you are reporting an incident that happened between 9:00 am – 11:00 am, the Department Manager should be notified; and the Shift Supervisor should only be notified for incidents between 6:00 pm – 10:00 pm.